Nishantbarh/kubernates/README.md

 some installation link is provided as:

 https://medium.com/faun/production-grade-kubernetes-monitoring-using-prometheus-78144b835b60
-## setup Application using Nodeport.
+## Setup Application using Nodeport.

-step 1:create one docker hub  command https://hub.docker.com/  with your own username and password and email. step 2:after login create your own repository.
+step 1:create one docker hub  command https://hub.docker.com/  with your own username and password and email.

+step 2 :after login create your own repository.

-clone some sample project from git clone https://github.com/Nishantbarh/apps
+clone  sample apps from
+git clone https://github.com/Nishantbarh/apps

-step 3:in the cloned directory
+step 3:cd into  cloned directory

 modify the docker-compose yaml file as per your own docker repo path(username/reponame)